 1. Afghan Blankets

-There are several different types of Afghan blankets including single piece and those called a mile-a-minute.
-The mile-a-minute blankets are made from separate strips that are later joined together.
-There are also motif Afghans that are created using blocks or granny squares.
-Afghans can serve many purposes from providing warmth to being a decorative item.
-Depending on exactly how the Afghan is made, these can be difficult to clean.
-The Spruce suggests hand washing and allowing the blanket to air dry.
-Some may be washed on a delicate cycle.
+There are several different types of Afghan blankets, including single-piece and mile-a-minute.
+The mile-a-minute blankets come from separate strips that are later joined together.
+There are also motif Afghans created using blocks or granny squares.

 2. Acrylic Blankets